omofoxx/omofoxx/README.md

 Pt addict!
 Usually online, more afk than not.
 If I randomly disappear for an extended period of time, I might've lost connection.
 Sorry if I don't respond to a whisper, I'm often busy irl.
 Please be patient if my responses are slow, I get nervous easily. ^^'

+I like to give pearls/clovers to really awesome people. :3

 I communicate ingame a lot through nods/headshakes and boops.
 CUDZ ENTHUSIAST!!